Skip to content

 • An agent is an entity with a name, memories, a model configuration, messages, and other state.

 • A conversation is a message thread (or “session”) with an agent.
 You can have many parallel conversations with a single agent.
-Every agent also has a “default” conversation, if a conversation is not specified.
+Every agent also has a “default conversation” or “main chat”.

-When you run the letta CLI command in a project directory, Letta Code resumes the default conversation with your last used agent:
+When you run the letta CLI command in a project directory, Letta Code resumes the default conversation with your last used agent.
+In the Letta Code desktop app, the left sidebar is sorted by agents, and you can see conversations sorted by activity date.

-If you want to run many sessions with a single agent in parallel (eg in separate terminal windows), use letta --new to start a new conversation:
+If you want to run many CLI sessions with a single agent in parallel (eg in separate terminal windows), use letta --new to start a new conversation.
+In the desktop app, simply press the notepad icon to start a new conversation.

 Run /init again whenever you want the agent to re-analyze your project, such as after major changes or adding documentation that you want the agent to ingest.